enso-org/enso/docs/semantics/managed-resources.md

 The finalizer attached to a managed resource is guaranteed to be executed at-most-once.

-There are no guarantees on the finalizer ever being executed.
-It is executed as soon as the runtime garbage collects the managed resource, but this is not to say "as soon as the managed resource becomes unreachable".
+There are no guarantees that the finalizer will ever _be_ executed.
+It is executed as soon as the runtime garbage-collects the managed resource, but this is not to say "as soon as the managed resource becomes unreachable".
 The runtime is free to run garbage collection at any point, including to not run it at all over the course of program execution.
 A call to `Runtime.gc` serves as hint to the